-In relation to these patient rights, as part of the integration programme initiated in 2017, arising from the merger between legacy CMFT and UHSM & recently NMGH, several specialty services are now, or will soon become, Managed Clinical Services (MCSs).
-MCSs operate as single teams across a number of sites and/or hospitals.
+In relation to these patient rights, as part of the integration programme initiated in 2017 several specialty services are now Managed Clinical Services (MCSs).
+MCSs operate as single teams across a number of our sites and/or hospitals.

 For outpatient services, this means patients may be offered an appointment at any location within the MFT group of hospitals rather than where they have may have been seen in the past, or the location most local to them.
 This will vary by specialty as not all services are offered at all sites.